catalyzeio/policies/source/sections/04-roles_policy.md

    22. Procedures to re-use electronic media containing ePHI;
    23. SSH key and sensitive document encryption procedures.

-## 4.3 Security Officer

-The Security Officer is responsible for facilitating the training and supervision of all workforce members [164.308(a)(3)(ii)(A) and 164.308(a)(5)(ii)(A)], investigation and sanctioning of any workforce member that is in violation of WatchTower security policies and non-compliance with the security regulations [164.308(a)(1)(ii)&lpar;c&rpar;], and writing, implementing, and maintaining all polices, procedures, and documentation related to efforts toward security and compliance [164.316(a-b)].

-The current WatchTower Security Officer is Christopher Gerg ([chris.gerg@WatchTower.com](mailto:chris@WatchTower.com)).

-### 4.3.1 Organizational Responsibilities
+### 4.2.2 Organizational Responsibilities

-The Security Officer, in collaboration with the Privacy Officer, is responsible for facilitating the development, testing, implementation, training, and oversight of all activities pertaining to WatchTower's efforts to be compliant with the HIPAA Security Regulations, HITRUST CSF, and any other security and compliance frameworks.
-The intent of the Security Officer Responsibilities is to maintain the confidentiality, integrity, and availability of ePHI.
-The Security Officer is appointed by and reports to the Board of Directors and the CEO.
+The Security and Privacy Officer is responsible for facilitating the development, testing, implementation, training, and oversight of all activities pertaining to WatchTower's efforts to be compliant with the HIPAA Security Regulations, HITRUST CSF, and any other security and compliance frameworks.
+The intent of the Security and Privacy Officer Responsibilities is to maintain the confidentiality, integrity, and availability of ePHI.

 These organizational responsibilities include, but are not limited to the following: